Britain's Wightman claims European 800m silver

 Despite initially planning to go for three major 1500m medals this summer, he subsequently chose to switch to the 800m in Munich as a way to "refresh".

-The Briton ran a smart race on Sunday and was well positioned at the start of the final straight, but did not quite have enough to overhaul Garcia in the closing stages.
+The Briton ran a smart race at the Olympiastadion on Sunday and was well positioned at the start of the final straight, but he was unable to overhaul Garcia in the closing stages.

+"I really wanted to add the European 800m title to my world 1500m title and I felt in the shape to do it," Wightman added.

+"The toughest bit [of the season] was after winning the 1500m at the worlds.
+I'm pleased with how I managed to come back and I'm still running well.